-My daughter and I had been in a small car accident.
-We were rear-ended, and I needed to replace her car seat.
+Several years ago now, my daughter and I had been in a small car accident.
+We had been rear-ended, and I needed to replace her car seat.

-Rather than sit in the small service waiting area, the dealership offered me a loaner until it was finished.
+Rather than sit waiting, the dealership offered me a loaner vehicle until my van was finished.

-Thinking I was being smart, I decided to buy her new car seat while waiting for my van, that way we could make the 45 minute drive home without further stops.
+Thinking I was using my time wisely, I decided to buy her new car seat while waiting for my van, that way we could make the 45 minute drive home without further stops.

 My daughter was three.
 The van was supposed to be done by lunchtime.